 Over time the IECD has developed innovative solutions to meet the needs identified in the areas of access to education for children in rural areas and in vocational and technical training for the youth.
 In 2013, IECD then started its programmes to support small enterprises in the outskirts of Antananarivo.
 The programme against sickle-cell disease was also branched out throughout the country during 2014.

-Contact the IECD team in Antananarivo:
+Get in touch with the IECD team in Antananarivo:

-Address: Campus Ambatoroka – Enceinte UCM – Antananarivo 101 – Madagascar
+Campus Ambatoroka – Enceinte UCM

-Contact the SESAME team in Antananarivo:
+Get in touch with the SESAME programme’s team in Antananarivo:

-Contact the CERES team in Fianaranstsoa:
+Get in touch with the CERES programme’s team in Fianarantsoa: